pifopsolutions/pifop.js/README.md

 ---

 #### `"execution_info"`
 Info about the `execution` has been retrieved.
-The `data` member contains the execution data.
+The `data` member contains the execution data. `listener` setter: `execution.onProgress()`

 ---

 #### `"execution_ended"`
-The `execution` has been ended.
+The `execution` has ended.
 The `data` member contains the execution data.

+---

+#### `"result_ready"`
+The `execution` has ended and all of its output files have been retrieved.
+Output files can be found in `execution.output`, or in `execution.result` if only one output file has been generated.
+If the single output is a JSON, `execution.result` will be the parsed output so you can access its members directly.
+If the single output is not a JSON, `execution.result` will be an `Output` object.

 ---